QuirinHaberl/MemoryProject/README.md

 **Display:**

-(1) The chosen chests will remain open until the player makes their next turn.
+(1) The chosen chests will remain open until the player makes their next move.
 In this case, the cards do not match and are therefore not removed from the playing field.
-In the next turn, the player can again choose two cards of their choosing.
+In the next turn, the player can choose two cards again.
 Choosing one of the already open cards will only leave this one open, while the other one is closed again.

 (2) As the chosen pair of chests do not match, a life is subtracted (7